SiriDB/grafana-siridb-http-example/README.md

 # Using Grafana with SiriDB

 The goal of this blog is to setup a Grafana dashboard using the SiriDB plugin.
-For a nice dashboard we need some data which we can viaualize.
+For an attractive dashboard we need some data which we can visualize.
-In this tutorial we use a Python script which collects some cpu, disp and memory data from the localhost and some imformation about the the running
+In this tutorial we use a Python script which collects some cpu, disp and memory data from the localhost and some imformation about the running
 SiriDB processes.
 All this data will be stored in a SiriDB database and by using a Grafana Dashboard we are able to monitor the data.

 We use a fresh Ubnutu 16.04 installation so you might want to skip some steps or change some commands according to your operating system.